Low-Sugar Pumpkin Cheesecake Pie (Video)

 - Then refrigerate to chill for several hours or overnight.

 Pie will keep in the refrigerator for several days, if you can manage to keep it around that long.
-For a lower sugar version without a crust, spray a glass pie dish with non-stick spray and dust with almond meal, then pour in pie filling and bake.

 Recipe created by Kalyn with inspiration from Reduced Sugar Layered Pumpkin Cheesecake and pumpkin pie memories from childhood.